Austinkeith2010/miratope-rs-android/README.md

 A tool for building and visualizing polytopes.
 Still in alpha development.
-Fork of [vihdzp/miratope-rs](https://github.com/vihdzp/miratope-rs) focused on building concrete polytopes like uniforms and nobles.
+Fork of a Fork of [vihdzp/miratope-rs](https://github.com/vihdzp/miratope-rs) focused on building concrete polytopes like uniforms and nobles.
+This Fork compiles to android!

 ## Library